manuGil/online-core/docs/source/data-modeling.rst

 To get an overview of the different ways we can store geographic phenomena in a GIS, we are going to use the concept map of your Living textbook.

 .. attention::
-   **Discussion.**
+   **Question.**
    Look for the term “Geographical Representation” in the Living textbook, and explore all related concepts two links apart.
-Make a screenshot of the concept map showing your result and upload it to the discussion board.
 How many different types of representations of spatial data did you find?

 .. admonition:: Resources